-With the surge in public interest in marijuana due to state-by-state marijuana legislature reform have come two new chemical substances that have entered popular discourse: delta-tetrahydrocannabinol (THC) and cannabidiol (CBD).
+With the surge in public interest in marijuana, especially with methods of ocnsumption like the Delta-8 carts, due to state-by-state marijuana legislature reform have come two new chemical substances that have entered popular discourse: delta-tetrahydrocannabinol (THC) and cannabidiol (CBD).
 THC is most notably responsible for the euphoric "high" that comes from smoking (or otherwise ingesting) the marijuana plant.
 THC has also been claimed to have mental health benefits (although this remains controversial).
 CBD, especially sold in oils that can be vaporized or sublingually ingested as tinctures, is claimed to have a multitude of health benefits, from alleviating chronic pain to anti-inflammatory effects all the way to treating cancer and multiple sclerosis.
 However, the cannabis plant has over 100 phytocannabinoids whose therapeutic value has yet to be studied.
 Herein lies a brief summary of what we do know about these other compounds and how scientists are studying them.

 Photo Source: unsplash.com